stormpath/stormpath-documentation/source/reference.rst

       - The request was successful and the response body contains the resource requested.

     * - ``302 FOUND``
-      - A common redirect response; you can GET the resource at the URI found in the ``location`` response header.
+      - A common redirect response; you can GET the resource at the URL found in the ``location`` response header.

     * - ``304 NOT MODIFIED``
       - Your client's cached version of the representation is still up-to-date.